venkat/venkat.github.io/_posts/2014-06-30-concurrent-crawling.markdown

 q.join()  # block until all tasks are done
 {% endhighlight %}

 The comments in the code above should help walk you through what's going on.
 A queue is used to keep track of links to crawl.
 The links are crawled depth first.
 Multiple workers fetch links from the queue at the same time and process them.
-The workers use a global counter to make sure that the total number of links added to the queue does not cross the maximum page fetch limit, till then they keep adding more links to the queue.
-The program exits when all the links added to the queue are all marked as processed.
+The workers use a global counter to make sure that the total number of links added to the queue does not cross the maximum page fetch limit.
+Until then they keep adding more links to the queue.
+The program exits when all the links added to the queue are marked as processed.

 ## Go